South Coast Repertory

 South Coast Repertory (SCR) is a professional theatre company located in Costa Mesa, California.

-Tony Award-winning South Coast Repertory, founded in 1964 by David Emmes and Martin Benson, is led by Artistic Director David Ivers and Managing Director Paula Tomei.
-SCR is widely regarded as one of America's foremost producers of new plays.
-In its three-stage David Emmes/Martin Benson Theatre Center, SCR produces a wide range of theatre, ranging from classics, to modern masterpieces, contemporary hits and new plays on the leading edge.
-It also produces Theatre for Young Audiences and Families plays, and offers year-round programs in education and outreach.
-SCR is the home to the Pacific Playwrights Festival, an annual three-day new play festival.
+Founded in 1964, it currently has three stages.
+SCR produces old plays, new plays, Theatre for Young Audiences, and offers year-round programs in education and outreach.

 Background

-SCR's extensive new play development program consists of commissions, residencies, readings, and workshops, from which up to five world premieres are produced each season.
-Among the plays commissioned and introduced at SCR are Donald Margulies' Sight Unseen, Collected Stories, Brooklyn Boy, and Shipwrecked!
-An Entertainment; Richard Greenberg's Three Days of Rain, Everett Beekin, Hurrah at Last and The Violet Hour; David Henry Hwang's Golden Child, José Rivera's References to Salvador Dalí Make Me Hot, Lynn Nottage's Intimate Apparel, Craig Lucas' Prelude to a Kiss, Amy Freed's The Beard of Avon and Freedomland and Margaret Edson's Pulitzer Prize-winning Wit.
-These plays were commissioned by SCR and developed through its Pacific Playwrights Festival, an annual workshop and reading showcase for up to eight new plays, attended by artistic directors and literary staff members from across the country.
+SCR's extensive new play development program, The Lab@SCR, consists of commissions, residencies, readings, and workshops, from which world premieres are produced each season.
+Among the plays commissioned and introduced at SCR are Donald Margulies' Sight Unseen, and Brooklyn Boy; Richard Greenberg's Three Days of Rain and The Violet Hour; David Henry Hwang's Golden Child; and Amy Freed's The Beard of Avon.
+These plays were commissioned and developed through the Pacific Playwrights Festival.

-Forty percent of the plays SCR has produced have been world, American or West Coast premieres.
+Forty percent of the plays SCR has produced have been world, American, or West Coast premieres.
 In 1988, SCR received the Regional Theatre Tony Award for Distinguished Achievement, particularly in the area of new play development.

 History

 David Emmes and Martin Benson attended San Francisco State University.
 After graduation, Emmes and Benson gathered a few San Francisco friends in summer 1963 to stage Arthur Schnitzler's La Ronde at the Off-Broadway Theatre in Long Beach, California.

-After that experience, Emmes and Benson were convinced there was a future for them in theatre and they sketched out a plan to create a theatre company.
-The first step would involve touring to rented stages.
+Emmes and Benson continued by touring to rented stages.
 In November 1964, SCR's first production, Molière's Tartuffe, opened at the Newport Beach Ebell Club.
-(SCR celebrated its 50th season in 2013-14 by including a production of "Tartuffe.")

-The next step would be their own location.
-They chose to locate it in Orange County Calif., virgin territory for a major arts institution.
+The next step would be their own location, a theatre in Orange County, California.